smoldata/smol-docs/ssh-keys.md

 ssh-add -K ~/.ssh/id_rsa
 ```

 For some versions of macOS this command needs to be run every time you reboot your computer.
-If you find that you mysteriously can't commit code to GitHub on the server, you may just need to re-run the `ssh-add` from the macOS terminal (*not* from the server's SSH session).
+If you find that you mysteriously can't commit code to GitHub from the server, you may just need to re-run the `ssh-add` from the macOS terminal (*not* from the server's SSH session).

 ## Login to the server